040code/040code/_posts/2018-01-25-fargate_with_terraform.md

 ```

-Next we create the ECS cluster as logical unit to deploy the containers and a CloudWatch log group so we can stream the container logging via awslogs.
+Next we define the ECS cluster, and CloudWatch log group.

 ```
 resource "aws_ecs_cluster" "cluster" {